How do malware evade analysis?

 • Swapping the position of two instructions with no dependencies

-• Replacing instructions that have the same effect (e.g. test eax, eax and or eax, eax, both set the Z flag which is used by a succeeding je instruction)
+• Replacing instructions that have the same effect (e.g. test eax, eax and or eax, eax, both set the Z zero flag which is used by a succeeding je instruction.
+Either can be instruction used to jump to the same branch of code)

 These patterns can be automatically generated, which would benefit both the malware authors and analysts.
 On one hand, malware authors can generate variants of the code, hoping one of them will not be detected.
 On the other hand, malware analysts can generate variants of the code to more comprehensively detect these small changes made to the packed file.